hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/hiddadbz.md

 * Year: 2017
 * Blog: https://www.welivesecurity.com/2017/03/08/aggressive-ad-displaying-google-play-app-tricks-users-leaving-high-ratings/

 This malware application aims to push full screen ads to the user.
-The malware sample downloads a malicious executable and installs the application is not already installed.
-The application then pushes full screen ads to the user.
+The malware sample decrypts a local payload and attempts to entice the user to install the application.
+Upon installation, the local payload requests device admin privileges on launch.
+In addition, the malware registers network status, boot, and battery status events, that schedule two threads that disruptively push ads to the user.

 ## Signature
 ---